 So what to look at during supplier evaluation?

-The quick take can give you a general idea whether it can be a manufacturer/trading company/wholesaler/middleman.
+The quick take can give you a general idea of whether it can be a manufacturer/trading company/wholesaler/middleman.

 Your desired supplier scale should match your business and order scale.
 Take a look at how they rank in different metrics.